-I have just completed my routine activities for the day – preparing breakfast, cooking lunch, cleaning dishes, dusting the rooms, taking bath, making a phone call to my mother.Half of the day has already passed taking away half of my energy also along with it.
-I had made up my mind in the morning to write about a certain topic today for my blog.
-But right now, I am feeling too exhausted to think and write even a single word.
-My mind is silent yet active just like the world that I can see through the window of my living room.
+I just completed my routine activities for the day – prepared breakfast, cooked lunch, cleaned dishes, dusted the rooms, took bath, made a phone call to my mother.Half of the day has already passed and has taken away half of my energy also along with it.
+I wanted to write on a certain topic today for my blog.
+But right now, sleep is the only thing that is hitting my mind.

 It is a lethargic afternoon.
 Everyone seems to be busy taking rest (like me) after having an energetic and demanding morning.
-Summer has arrived.It has dressed the nature with a bright and colourful dress.The entire atmosphere outside is mum except sound coming from the chirping of birds , swaying of the trees to and fro in wind mixed with the noise of cars passing by.
+Bright sunlight has dressed the nature with a colourful dress.The entire atmosphere outside is mum except sound coming from the chirping of birds , swaying of the trees to and fro in wind mixed with the noise of cars passing by.
 These are the only signs of life that I can feel at this moment.

-Many high-rises are scattered in this area.
-I live in one of them.These buildings have families residing in it’s apartments.
+I can see many high-rises scattered in this area.
+I live in one of them.They have families residing in it’s apartments.
 How do I know ?
-Clothes hanging out for drying in the racks, a child crying from a flat somewhere notify me that there are people around.
+Clothes hanging out for drying , a child crying from a flat somewhere notify me that there are people around.

-Jobs , television sitcoms/rom coms at home to keep us engaged throughout the day.
+Jobs , television sitcoms/rom coms, internet, smartphones keep us engaged throughout the day.
 Even if we go out, we visit malls , do window shopping , dine in restaurants to kill time.
-Fair enough.
-But while doing all these things, we have gradually compressed ourselves into a shell where anything or anyone from outside becomes a matter of annoyance to our ‘disciplined and routine’ life.
+We have gradually compressed ourselves into a shell where anything or anyone from outside becomes a matter of annoyance to our ‘disciplined and routine’ life.

 TV volume of our neighbour next door is little bit high – how can they disturb others like this (we might not know their names even) ?

 Kids throw the cricket ball, while playing, in our balcony- why can’t they play more carefully?